DSC-COEA-Ambajogai/Hacktoberfest2020/Write_Program_in_any_lang/Readme.md

 ### Write  Hello World Program  in any language
+    - fork this repo
-    A "Hello World" program in your favorite language.
+    - Add "Hello World" program in your favorite language.

-     1. your file name must be your username (Example)
+     - your file name must be your username (Example)
         Name: Tanvi.cpp

 #include <iostream>